seoulfire0119/Children-Quest-app/README.md

 ## Quest Points

 Parents can assign a numeric point value when creating a quest.
 When a child marks the quest as completed, those points are automatically added to their total.
 Point values are shown with a "점" suffix on quest lists.
+Children can also upload a photo or video when completing a quest or routine task.
+Uploaded proof files are stored in Firebase Storage and shown in completion lists.

 # Getting Started with Create React App